ome/omero-guide-python/README.md

 This guide demonstrates how to use the OMERO Python API.

-To run the notebooks, you can either build locally with [repo2docker](https://repo2docker.readthedocs.io/) or [run on mybinder.org](https://mybinder.org/v2/gh/ome/omero-guide-python/master?filepath=notebooks) or [run in Colab](https://colab.research.google.com/github/ome/omero-guide-python/).
+To run the notebooks, you can either build locally (see below), [run on mybinder.org](https://mybinder.org/v2/gh/ome/omero-guide-python/master?filepath=notebooks) or [run in Colab](https://colab.research.google.com/github/ome/omero-guide-python/).
 To run the notebooks either on [mybinder.org](https://mybinder.org/v2/gh/ome/omero-guide-python/master?filepath=notebooks) or [Colab](https://colab.research.google.com/github/ome/omero-guide-python/), the OMERO server you use will need to have [websockets support](https://docs.openmicroscopy.org/omero/latest/sysadmins/websockets.html) enabled.

 ## Run the scripts and notebooks locally